kieferk/dfply/README.md

 both of them, and in fact the code for symbolic representation of pandas DataFrames and series (such as `X.variable`) is directly imported from pandas-ply.

-The syntax and functionality of the package should in most cases look identical to dplython.
-The major differences are in the code; dfply makes heavy use of decorators to "categorize" the operation of data manipulation functions.
-The goal of this choice of architecture is to make dfply concise and easily extensible.
-There is a more in-depth overview of the decorators and how dfply can be customized later in the readme.
+The syntax and functionality of the package is in most cases be identical to dplython.
+The major difference is in the structure of the code; dfply makes heavy use of decorators to "categorize" and compartmentalize the operation of data manipulation functions.
+The goal of this architecture is to make dfply concise and easily extensible.
+There is a more in-depth overview of the decorators and how dfply can be customized further down.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->